-The structural demolition will be carried out progressively from roof level using a number of machines including large excavators with hydraulic hammer attachments.
-The demolished structure will be progressively removed from site in bulk skips with vehicles initially accessing the car park off Belgrove Street.
+The structural demolition will be carried out progressively top down using a number of machines including large excavators with hydraulic muncher attachments.
+The demolished structure will be crushed on site and retained to infill the basement areas above the LUL tunnels, where material is not suitable for crushing, this will be progressively removed from site in bulk skips with vehicles initially accessing site via the car park off Belgrove Street.